karmab/autolabeller/README.md

 ### Name based rules

-Rule is indicated as a regex matching the node name, and a list of labels to add (either a string or a dict entry)
+Rule is indicated as a regex matching the node name, and a list of labels to add (either a string or a dict entry):

 ```
 name: .*prod-worker.*